Teaching the writing process? I model the entire concept for my students.

 Although I implement dozens of worksheets and tools when I create middle school lesson plans and high school lesson plans, I’ve found that writing alongside my students while teaching the writing process creates a happier atmosphere.
 I also feel that students learn more this way.

 And nothing is wrong with that!
 Still, students need to approach writing a large paper differently than typing a quick email.
-Teachers can model this writing process with students.
+Teaching the writing process through modeling builds a collaborative classroom setting for future writing assignments.

 I know mine is not the process that works best for all my students, however.
-So when I start writing with a class, I encourage them to stick with the basic writing process:
+So when I start teaching the writing process with a class, I encourage them to stick to a basic writing process:

 As a class and individuals grow, they start to stray from the process and loop back and forth until they get the desired outcome.
 I think allowing students this freedom as an English class continues throughout the year shows my trust in students’ developments.